guard/guard/README.markdown

     $ guard --notify false
     $ guard -n false # shortcut

+Notifications can also be disabled by setting a `GUARD_NOTIFY` environment variable to `false`

 The guards to start can be specified by group (see the Guardfile DSL below) specifying the <tt>--group</tt> (or <tt>-g</tt>) option:

     $ guard --group group_name another_group_name